xebialabs/xl-release-kubernetes-operator/documentation/docs/manual/manual-upgrade-for-xlr-10.md

 sidebar_position: 15
 ---

-#  Manual helm to operator upgrade of xlr from version 10 to 22.1 or latest
+#  Manual helm to operator upgrade of xlr from version 10 to above 22.1 version.

 ## Prerequisites
 - The kubectl command-line tool